Binomial Inequalities for Chromatic, Flow, and Tension Polynomials: Introduction

-where $h(e)$ and $t(e)$ are respectively the head and tail of the edge $e$ in an (arbitrary but fixed) orientation of $G$.
+where we equipped $G$ with an (arbitrary but fixed) orientation.
+Let $A$ be an Abelian group.
+A \Def{nowhere-zero $A$-flow} on $G$ is a mapping $x: E \to A \setminus \{ 0 \}$ that is in the kernel of $\inc$.
 (See, e.g., \cite{jaegernwzflowproblems,seymourhandbook} for background on nowhere-zero flows.)
 Tutte \cite{tutteflowpoly} proved in 1947 that the number $\phi_G(n)$ of nowhere-zero $\ZZ_n$-flows on $G$ is a polynomial in $n$.
 A more recent theorem of Kochol \cite{kocholpolynomial} says that the number $f_G(n)$ of nowhere-zero $\ZZ$-flows on $G$ whose images satisfy $|x(e)| < n$ is also a polynomial in $n$.
 (It is easy to see that both flow polynomials are independent of the chosen orientation.)
 While it has long been known that $\phi_G(n)$ and $f_G(n)$ have identical integer roots, they are rather different polynomials.

+A \Def{nowhere-zero $A$-tension} on $G$ is a mapping $x: E \to A \setminus \{ 0 \}$ that is in the row space of $\inc$.
+It is not hard to see that the number of nowhere-zero $\ZZ_n$-tensions on $G$ equals $\frac{ 1 }{ n^c } \chi_G(n)$ where $c$ denotes the number of components of $G$.
+The situation for integer tensions is more interesting: Kochol \cite{kocholtension} proved that the number $t_G(n)$ of nowhere-zero $\ZZ$-tensions on $G$ with $|x(e)| < n$ is a polynomial in $n$ (which is quite different from~$\chi_G(n)$).

+As with the chromatic polynomials, we will express $\phi_G(n)$, $f_G(n)$, and $t_G(z)$ in a binomial-coefficient basis (namely, $\binom {n+\xi} \xi, \binom {n+\xi-1} \xi, \dots, \binom {n} \xi$) and define their binomial transforms via\footnote{ There is a subtlety here that differentiates $\chi_G(n)$ from $\phi_G(n)$, $f_G(n)$, and $t_G(z)$, and thus one needs to treat the accompanying generating functions with some care.
+Namely, $\chi_G(n)$ has constant term 0, which is not true for $\phi_G(n)$, $f_G(n)$, and $t_G(z)$.
+Note that we chose all of our generating functions to start with $n=1$; the alternative choice of starting with $n=0$ would result in a different definition of the binomial transform. }